MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshoot-field-service-solution-health.md

 ### What it checks

-Detects whether any option set in Field Service that isn't supposed to be customized is customized.
+This rule detects whether there are [customizations to any option set](field-service-customization-best-practices.md#dont-change-out-of-box-web-resources-option-sets-security-roles-or-workflows) in Field Service that shouldn't be customized.
 Customizing option sets can lead to unexpected behavior.

 > [!Note]
-> This is currently known to show a failure on ```msdyn_billingtype``` even when it was not customized, and happens when the Project Service Automation solution is also installed.
+> This is currently known to show a failure on `msdyn_billingtype` even when it was not customized, and happens when the Project Service Automation solution is also installed.
 This rule was updated to address this known failure.

 ### Why it fails

-Fails if there are any customizations on any of the default Field Service options sets.
+This rule fails if there are any customizations on any of the default Field Service options sets.
 Additions to the option sets don't count as failures, only modifications to the options within the option sets.

 ### How to fix

-Manually Remove customizations from the Field Service Option sets
+Manually remove customizations from the Field Service option sets.

 ## Customized web resources